Gopal-Khadka/GameHub2/README.md

 ## Removing Duplicate Styles

 To remove the duplicate styling of `skeleton cards` and `game cards`, we will create a new component with the similar style which wraps both the skeleton and game cards.
 This will remove duplicate styles and make our code less redundant.

+## Fetching Genres

+Similar to fetching the games list, in this module we fetch the genres list and display it in sidebar as `Text` component.
+New hook and component file for fetching and showing genres is defined.
+Refer to [this docs](https://api.rawg.io/docs/#operation/genres_list) for more info about genres.